xkxd/gulp-html-partial/README.md

 # Notes
 - missing partials defaults to empty string
-- errors fires as logs, not as events, to make sure every, not only the first one, missing partial will me described - but I guess there is a way to make that work with events too
+- errors fire as logs, not as events, to make sure every, not only the first one, missing partial will be described - but I guess there is a way to make that work with events too